yogeek/post-mortems/README.md

 ## ArgoCD + PrometheusOperator

-- kube-prometheus v0.9.0 does not include a `status` in the Prometheus Custom Resource so ArgoCD recent healthcheck does not work correctly and the resource is always in "Progressing"
+- kube-prometheus v0.9.0 does not include a `status` in the Prometheus Custom Resource so ArgoCD recently added [custom healthcheck](https://github.com/argoproj/argo-cd/tree/master/resource_customizations/monitoring.coreos.com/Prometheus) does not work correctly and the resource is always in "Progressing"
 - https://blog.ediri.io/kube-prometheus-stack-and-argocd-23-how-to-remove-a-workaround
 - https://www.arthurkoziel.com/fixing-argocd-crd-too-long-error/